Iterative Potts minimization for the recovery of signals with discontinuities from indirect measurements -- the multivariate case: Introduction

 In many scenarios, nonconvex nonsmooth variational methods are a suitable choice for the partitioning task, i.e., the task of finding the jumps/edges/change points; {see for example \cite{little2011generalized,nord2017catch,boykov2001fast}.
 In particular, methods based on piecewise constant Mumford-Shah functionals \cite{mumford1985boundary,mumford1989optimal} have been used in various different applications.
 The piecewise-constant Mumford-Shah model also appears in statistics and image processing where it is often called \emph{Potts model} \cite{geman1984stochastic,boykov2001fast, boysen2009jump, boysen2009consistencies,pock2009convex,winkler2003image}; this is a tribute to Renfrey B. Potts and his work in statistical mechanics \cite{potts1952some}.
 The variational formulation of the piecewise-constant Mumford-Shah/Potts model (with an indirect measurement term) is given by

 Here, $A$ is a linear operator modeling the measurement process, e.g.,~the Radon transform in computed tomography (CT), or the point-spread function of the microscope in microscopy.
 Further, $f$ is an element of the data space, e.g.,~a sinogram or part of it in CT, or the blurred microscopy image in microscopy.
 The mathematically precise definition of the jump term $\| \nabla u \|_{0}$ in the general situation is rather technical.
 However, if $u$ is piecewise-constant and the discontinuity set of $u$ is sufficiently regular, say, a union of $C^1$ curves, then $\| \nabla u\|_{0}$ is just the total arc length of this union.
 In general, the gradient $\nabla u$ is given in the distributional sense and the boundary length is expressed in terms of the \mbox{$(d-1)$-dimensional} Hausdorff measure.
 When $u$ is not piecewise-constant, the jump penalty is infinite \cite{ramlau2010regularization}.
 The second term measures the fidelity of a solution $u$ to the data $f.$ The parameter $\gamma > 0$ controls the balance between data fidelity and jump penalty.
+(A wider class of Mumford-Shah models can be obtained by replacing the squared $L^2$ distance by more general data terms such as other norm-based expressions or divergences.)

 The piecewise-constant Mumford-Shah/Potts model can be interpreted in two ways.
 On the one hand, if the imaged object is (approximately) piecewise-constant, then the solution is an (approximate) reconstruction of the imaged object.
 On the other hand, since a piecewise-constant solution directly induces a partitioning of the image domain, it can be seen as joint reconstruction and segmentation.
 Executing reconstruction and segmentation jointly typically leads to better results than performing the two steps successively \cite{klann2011mumford,ramlau2007mumford,ramlau2010regularization,storath2015joint}.
 We note that in order to deal with the discrete data, the energy functional is typically discretized; see Section~\ref{sec:Discretization}.
 Some references concerning Mumford-Shah functionals are \cite{ambrosio1990approximation,chambolle1995image,ramlau2010regularization,jiang2014regularizing, blake1987visual,fornasier2010iterative,nikolova2000thresholding} and also the references therein; see also the book \cite{ambrosio2000functions}.
 The piecewise constant Mumford-Shah functionals are among the maybe most well-known representatives of the class of free-discontinuity problems introduced by De Giorgi \cite{de1991free}.